leanprover-community/blog/posts/simp-made-simple.md

 ## The `SimpM` monad

+In this section, we take a look at another key component of the internals of simp, namely the `SimpM` monad.
+While we give a brief recap of monads and how to think about them in this context, readers less confortable with this framework may wish to take a look at [insert resource].

+### Monads

+_Monads_ are a fundamental concept in Lean's approach to functional programing and thus to metaprogramming in Lean.
+Roughly speaking, a monad is an abstraction that allows one to capture the state of a program and the context in which it is running.

+When looking at a
+function/program, one can see which monad (if any) this function is using from the type of the output: if function `foo` is using monad `m` and produces terms of type `T` then the type of the output of `foo` will be `m T`.

+> Terminology: When we say we are "in" the monad `m`, we mean to say that we are writing/considering
+> a function that is using the monad `m`.

+One way of thinking about a function that has output of type `m T`is the following: if we have `foo (inputs ...) : m T` then the function `foo` will take `inputs` _and_ the current state of `m` _at the time when `foo` is being called_ and output a term of type `T` and a (possibly modified) state of `m`.

+In our case, the monads of interest are `MetaM` and other monads built on top.

+> The `MetaM` monad: this is one of the most fundamental monads for metaprogramming in Lean.
+The state of `MetaM` allows one to access things like:
+> - Information about the file we're running in (e.g. name, imports, etc)
+> - Information about what definitions/theorems we're allowed to use
+> - What local variables/declarations we have access to
+> - etc.

+-- TODO(Paul): here it could be nice to add a bit of runnable code using `run_meta` to give readers not too familiar with this a chance to play around with it.

+### `SimpM`

 [`SimpM`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.SimpM#doc) is the monad that tracks the current context `simp` is running in (what `simp` theorems are available, etc) and what has been done so far (e.g. number of steps so far, theorems used).
 In particular this also captures the `MetaM` context.